Society Idealizes Having a Great Memory. But What if It’s Better to Forget?

 “I’m so blown away by you remembering the exact date of a party from two years ago that you didn’t even end up attending!”

 As a society, we treat great long-term memories as aspirational, with thousands of articles on foods and exercises that can help us achieve that.
 Pop culture, too, idolizes it — with Mike Ross in Suits, Rancho in 3 Idiots, or Sheldon Cooper in The Big Bang Theory deemed “gifted.”
-And there’s no doubt that having great memory can be quite useful.
+And there’s no doubt that having a great memory can be quite useful.
 “It came really handy to navigate the meritocratic system of education in India,” says Anshita Koul, 35.
-Her ability to remember people’s birthdays — alongside all important dates and deadlines — also helped convince others of how thoughtful and responsible she was.
+Her ability to remember people’s birthdays — alongside all important dates and deadlines — also helped her convince others of how thoughtful and responsible she was.

 However, as we have always been taught: too much of anything is bad.
 Having a great memory, too, isn’t without its fair share of downsides.
 It might seem incredibly romantic, for instance, to have a partner who is able to recall every big and small milestone of their relationship in vivid detail — down to the weather, the traffic, the color of their partner’s lipstick, the food they shared, and the drink they considered ordering, but didn’t.
-But there are certain downsides to living a great memory.
-For one, it can be rather isolating.

-But, at the same time, the fact that no one — not even their partner — can recall all the big and small moments they shared together, can be an isolating experience.
+For one, remembering more than others can be rather lonely.
+The fact that no one — not even one’s partner — can recall all the big and small moments they shared together, can be an isolating experience.
 “I feel that these long-term memories can’t be shared because only you can remember them,” says Preety, 31.
-For her, that’s a certain downside of living a great memory.
+For her, that’s a certain downside of living with a great memory.

 Related on The Swaddle: